 This information can include X-rays, MRIs, photos, patient data, and even video-exam clips.
 Store and forward communications primarily take place among medical professionals to aid in diagnoses and medical consultations when live video or face-to-face contact is not necessary.
 Because these consultations do not require the specialist, the primary care provider and the patient to be available simultaneously, the need for coordinating schedules is removed,and the efficiency of the health care services is increased.

 These technologies provide important benefits to patients and providers.
-For example:
+Some of these benefits include:

 - Patients can get timely specialty care without needing to travel beyond the location of their primary care providers;